pydio/pydio-doc-admin-guide/5_securing_your_data/6_auditing_accesses/1_ent_audit_log.md

 ## Filtering

-The audit log also allows you to filter the logs and their content, you can also combine filters to trim even more the result.
+The audit log also allows you to filter the logs and their content, you can combine filters to trim even more the result.

-To display the advanced filtering you need to click on the inverted triangle and select the filter needed, here is a quick description of option and its purpose:
+To display the **advanced filtering** you need to click on the inverted triangle and click on the filter, here is a quick description of the options and their purpose:

 - **Filter logs**: This is the main search bar, you can write any word related to Cells.
 - **Pick a day**: Choose which day the logs happened.
-- **Level**: This is the level of logs for Cells, you have INFO, ERROR or DEBUG, by default INFO and ERROR are displayed and if you only want to 1 of them, then select it in the filter.
+- **Level**: This is the level of logs for Cells, you have INFO, ERROR or DEBUG, by default INFO and ERROR are displayed and if you only want to one of them displayed, select it in the filter.
-- **Service**: Allows you to filter the logs per service, as Cells is ran with multiple micro services.
+- **Service**: Allows you to display logs for any specific service, as Cells is ran with multiple micro services.
-- **User Login**: This is the user login that triggered the log, meaning that each action is ran by a user therefore applying this filter will only show actions for that said user.
+- **User Login**: This is the user login that triggered the log, therefore applying this filter will only display actions for the provided user.
-- **IP**: It allows you to select logs that happened from a specific connection IP.
+- **IP**: It allows you to display only logs that happened from a specific connection IP.